lleiding/gemm/README.md

 # 1. Purpose

 This model is designed to simulate a (meta-)community of plant-like individuals.
-For this, it considers factors and processes across genetic, population and ecological levels.
+For this, the model considers factors and processes across genetic, population and ecological levels.
-The model is able to produce several patterns across genetic, individual, population and (meta-)community levels, including adaption and speciation through divergence of populations.
+The model is able to produce several patterns across genetic, individual, population and (meta-)community levels, including adaptation and speciation through divergence of populations.
-Thus, the momdel expands from basic principles to richer representation of real-world scenarios. [from ODD paper#2]
+Thus, the model expands from basic principles to richer representation of real-world scenarios. [from ODD paper#2]

 # 2. Entities, state variables and scales

 [Linkage!
 Number of genes?]
 Individuals (plant-like) are the basic entity in the model.
-Each individual carries a diploid set of chromosomes, which in turn are comprised of genes.
+Each individual carries a diploid set of one or more linkage units, which in turn are comprised of genes.
+Linkage units are always inherited in their entirety during the recombination phase of a reproduction event.
+The higher the number of genes per linkage unit, the higher the degree of genetic linkage.
 Some of the genes code for one ore more traits (pleiotropy), while a trait can be dependent on more than one gene (polygene).
-The realized trait value is the mean of the trait alleles (quantitative trait loci).
+The realized trait value is the mean of all the trait alleles (quantitative trait loci).
-Traits thus controlled encompass the initial body mass (size) of offspring, M_s, the body mass determining onset of maturity and thus reproductive capability, M_r, mean dispersal distance, D_mean, the shape of the dispersal kernel, controlling long-distance-dispersal, D_s, the threshold of sequence similarity between mates determining compatibility, delta_I, and values representing the optimum and the tolerance (standard deviation) of a physical niche parameter, such as temeperature and precipitation (T_mean and sigma_T or P_mean and sigma_P, resp.).
+Traits thus controlled encompass the initial body mass (size) of offspring, M_s, the body mass determining onset of maturity and thus reproductive capability, M_r, mean dispersal distance, D_mean, the shape of the dispersal kernel, controlling long-distance-dispersal, D_s, [the threshold of sequence similarity between mates determining compatibility, delta_I,] and values representing the optimum and the tolerance (standard deviation) of a physical niche parameter, such as temeperature and precipitation (T_mean and sigma_T or P_mean and sigma_P, resp.).
 Alternatively to be controlled by mutable genes, traits can also be fixed.
-Additionally, individuals carry attributes which describe their bodymass, M, their age, A and their adaptation to the physical environment (fitness), F.
+Additionally, individuals carry attributes which describe their bodymass, M, [their age,] A and their adaptation to the abiotic environmental conditions (fitness), F_T and F_P.
 Furthermore, every individual carries a Boolean marker used to store whether a given individual has newly arrived to a grid cell or discriminate individuals from the rest of the community.

 The base rates for processes governed by the metabolic theory of ecology (Brown et al. 2004) - growth, reproduction, mortality -